JojokCreator/KanyeRest/README.md

-# Talking To Servers Workshop

-## A set of tasks to practice using fetch.

-_ALWAYS AWAIT A PROMISE!_

-### Task 1 - The Fetch Bit
+# Kanye "Rest" simple webapp

+## Built as part of School of Code during the 16 week bootcamp.
+Week 2 - Learning Api's.

+### Getting Started

+To install clone the repo and open the index.html folder in a web browser

+### Prerequisites

+A simple web browser!

+### How it works

-In this task, we will fetch some data from a server.
-The data we receive will be in JSON format and will contain a quote.
-We will use fetch to send a GET request to `https://api.kanye.rest/` and will extract the data from the response object.
+It sends a simple fetch to send a GET request to `https://api.kanye.rest/` and will extract the data from the response object.
+The data received is in JSON format and then parsed and displayed on the page using a querySelector when the page loads.

-👉 Write an async function called `getQuote`.

-👉 Use fetch to send a GET request to `https://api.kanye.rest/` and store the resolved value of the returned promise in a variable called `response`.

-👉 Call the `.json()` method on the response variable to parse the JSON data contained in the response object.
-Store the resolved value of the returned promise in a variable called `data`.

-👉 Use that data to set the text of the `h1` with id `"kanye-quote"`.

-👉 Call this function as soon as the page loads.

-### Task 2 - On Click

-Sweet - we're getting a new Kanye West quote every time the page is refreshed.
-Let's make the page more interactive.

-👉 Attach an event listener to the button with id `"new-quote-button"` to call `getQuote` when the user clicks.

-### Task 3 - History

-We're now going to display every quote we fetch in a list so that we don't forget our favorites.

-👉 Create a function that takes in a string, creates a new list item with that string, and adds it to the `ol` with the id `"kanye-quote-history"`.

-👉 Call this function within your `getQuote` function so that the quotes get stored in the `"kanye-quote-history"` list.

-### 🌟 Bonus Task!

-You might see after a while that the quotes we fetch from the API are sometimes repeated.

-👉 Change your code so that if a repeat quote is generated, it will not be added to the list of previous quotes.

-#### 🌟 Bonus Bonus Task!

-👉 Have a quote added to the history list **only** when a new quote is generated so that the same quote is never on the screen in two places.
+When the button is pressed the original quote is saved and displayed on the list on the bottom of the page.
+A new quote is retrieved and checked if it is a duplicate of one of the previous quotes.
+If it is it isn't saved.